World’s largest lithium-ion battery

 The energy system will be installed in South Australia by late 2017, and is expected to transform and fast track reliable renewable energy – both in Australia and globally.

 This is according to a leading energy industry authority Dr Alex Wonhas, Managing Director, Energy, Resources & Manufacturing of global engineering and infrastructure advisory company Aurecon.

-Under an agreement with the South Australian Government, billionaire entrepreneur Elon Musk’s Tesla, and the French renewable energy group Neoen, the battery – three times more powerful than any other system in the world – will be designed to provide power to the grid at times of generation shortfall, as well as providing stability to the network, day and night.
+The project is under an agreement with the South Australian Government, Tesla, and the French renewable energy group Neoen.
+The battery – three times more powerful than any other system in the world – will be designed to provide power to the grid at times of generation shortfall, as well as providing stability to the network, day and night.

 “The coupling of renewable energy with large-scale battery storage is a fundamental requirement for an affordable, reliable and sustainable energy future for Australia,” said Dr Wonhas, who was previously executive director for CSIRO’s environment, energy and resources sector.